 Launch GParted on Ubuntu

 GParted requires root privileges to access and modify disk partitions.
-This section covers both terminal and graphical methods for launching the application.
+Both terminal and desktop launch methods prompt for authentication.

 sudo gparted